 One of the most known and popular baby shower decoration ideas is the diaper cake!
 It is great for decoration and later is useful for the mother (she gets a whole lot of diapers!).
 You can decorate your diaper cake to fit your theme.
 Many visitors like yourself have sent us amazing diaper cake recipes, photos and tips.
 Click on any of the diaper cakes below and you’ll be able to see lots of great designs!

-For more wonderful homemade diaper cakes, check out our sister site www.coolest-birthday-cakes.com for loads of homemade baby shower cakes you can make yourself, including pregnant belly cakes, baby rattle cakes, baby cupcakes, baby stroller cakes, baby teddy bear cakes and many more!
+For more wonderful homemade diaper cakes, check out the Coolest Diaper Cakes on our sister site for loads of homemade baby shower cakes you can make yourself, including pregnant belly cakes, baby rattle cakes, baby cupcakes, baby stroller cakes, baby teddy bear cakes and many more!